What's on this page...

-Your use of the gondola will obviously depend on the season in which you visit the centre, with snow sports enthusiasts using it as a means to get back to the top of the mountain for a new downhill run and summer visitors using it as an effortless way to get to the top station to enjoy the views and walks at the summit.
+Your use of the gondola will obviously depend on the season in which you visit the centre, with snow sports enthusiasts using it as a means to get back to the top of the mountain for a new downhill run and summer visitors using it as an effortless way to get to the top station to enjoy the views and walks on the summit.

-The journey up the mountain in the gondolas is enjoyable in itself though, and you’ll be able to take in some incredible views of the Nevis range during the 15 minutes that it takes to make the ascent.
+But whatever your reason, the journey up the mountain in the gondola is an enjoyable experience and you’ll be able to take in some incredible views of the Nevis range during the 15 minutes that it takes to make the ascent.

 While you’re whisked along the 2.3 km of cables that run between the bottom and top stations you’ll be presented with a completely different angle of the Great Glen and Ben Nevis, and because you’re so elevated you can even see all the way across to the Inner Hebrides.
-It really is an amazing sight, so don’t forget to bring your camera or binoculars.
+It really is an amazing sight, so don’t forget to bring your camera and binoculars.

 You can either take a look around the top station and enjoy a bite in the restaurant before taking a return ride back down to the base, you can take the two easy walks to the mountain viewpoints on the north and south side of the mountain, or you can head back down the mountainside on foot and enjoy the scenery of the rugged landscape up close.

 My personal recommendation though, is to take either of the two easy walks to Sgurr Finnisg-aig (45 minutes return) or Meall Beag (1 hour return) from the top station before grabbing a coffee on the restaurant veranda and sitting back to enjoy the views across what many regard as the most scenic landscape in Scotland.

 One point I’d suggest you bear in mind is that you really should wear sturdy boots no matter the weather as conditions on the mountain can change at the drop of a hat and you don’t want to be caught out on a wet mountain-top with a pair of flip-flops.